rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 # do some testing here ...
 ```

-I’ll often repeat this process numerous times, as I don’t want to clutter my
+I'll often repeat this process numerous times, as I don't want to clutter my
 *official* virtual environment which has my list of good packages and their
 resepective versions.